Heart Of Darkness Themes

 Imperialism

 The motivations and impact of colonialism and imperialism are one of the main themes of Heart of Darkness.
 Marlow is motivated by the desire for adventure but during his time the only way to explore was via imperialism.
 He provides an outsider’s view of imperialism because his motivation is different.
 One of the ways imperialism justified itself was through the concept of White Man's Burden, the idea that Europeans must spread civilization throughout the world.
 But in truth, the main motivation of imperialism was conquest and profit.
-Remember this point: it will come in handy in case you have to craft an argumentative essay.
-The genuine purpose of imperialism is also a great topic for custom essay writing professionals.
 Throughout the story, we see the negative sides of imperialism like greed and cruelty.

 Greed

-The main motivation for the company and most of the Europeans in the story is wealth, making greed one of the main themes in the Heart of Darkness.
+The main motivation for the company and most of the Europeans in the story is wealth, making greed one of the main themes in heart of darkness.
 The drive for money is what makes people leave their homes and venture into dangerous and uncharted territory.
-All the company cares about is that the amount of ivory they receive is maintained; they do not care about the means of how that goal is accomplished.
+All the company cares about is that the amount of ivory they receive is maintained, they do not care about the means of how that goal is accomplished.
 Not only do the colonists mistreat the natives to achieve their goals, but they also treat each other with suspicion and jealousy, for example, the station master's plots against Kurtz.
-The theme of greed can become another powerful base for your essay on The Heart of Darkness.
-Besides, literary analysis assignments serve as training.
-If you’re good at completing such tasks, who knows, maybe you won’t even need admission essay writing help and will rely on your skills only.
-So, keep practicing and learning more.

 Cruelty